aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/examine-presentation/_index.md

 ## **Get a Presentation Properties**

-This Java code shows you how to get a presentation’s properties (information about the presentation):
+This Javascript code shows you how to get a presentation’s properties (information about the presentation):

 ```javascript
     var info = aspose.slides.PresentationFactory.getInstance().getPresentationInfo("pres.pptx");